 5 – Accept the fact that you are going to miss something

 The guidebook gives us the illusion that we can see, taste, touch and try everything all on one trip.
-But most trips aren’t long enough to make that a real possibility—in fact, most lives aren’t long enough to make that a real possibility.
+But most trips aren’t long enough (no matter how long your trip is) to make that a real possibility—in fact, most lives aren’t long enough to make that a real possibility.
 Trying to do it all often leaves people feeling as if they’re running a race they can’t win: constantly wanting to see more, but inevitably experiencing less.

 My advice: slow down, pick a smaller amount of space to cover, focus on a region rather than a country.
 Slowing down helps to stretch your time out and leaves you open to the spur-of-the-moment—like joining the soccer game with those kids—and that’s where real, lasting travel memories come from.